-All REDD+ activities are eligible under TREES except enhancement from forests remaining forests.
+Activities that are eligible under TREES include all REDD+ activities except removals from forests remaining forest.

 Each TREES Participant shall submit a REDD+ implementation plan as part of the initial documentation and each subsequent TREES Monitoring Report which outlines the new and ongoing programs or activities including locations planned to achieve the ERRs.
 It is expected that the implementation plan will be the National REDD+ Strategies/Action Plan developed in accordance with the Warsaw Framework.
 If a different implementation plan is submitted under TREES, the Participant must explain any differences between the two plans.
 In the case when a Participant is using a subnational accounting area, the Participant must specify which REDD+ interventions from its National REDD+ Strategies/Action Plan are relevant to the subnational accounting area.